Meet the 2025 Honorees

 MICHAEL TIEDEMANN

-CEO, AITi Teidemann Global & Chairman, RIVER FUND
+CEO, AITi Tiedemann Global & Chairman of the Board, RIVER FUND

 Community Impact Award